ChrisWIP/PS2AT/README.md

 The surface mount footprint is for a 100nF capacitor if you feel the need.

-Though untested, the opposite of installing an AT connector for a PS2 keyboard with this adapter should also be possoble where room exists on the motherboard.
+Though untested, the opposite of installing an AT connector for a PS2 keyboard with this adapter should also be possible where room exists on the motherboard.

 ![PS2AT PCB](PS2AT.png)